Neural Volume Super-Resolution: Experiments

-Here ${\hat i}_{\text{sr}}^k$ and ${\hat i}_{\text{sr}}^{k+1}$ are a pair of adjacent frames obtained through SR by a certain method, $\text{Warp}(\cdot)$ is the warping operator based on the GT optical flow, $M$ is the binary mask, filtering out justifiably inconsistent image regions and $n$ is the number of pixels.
-Please refer to the Supp. material for a detailed description of each operator. \myparagraph{Baselines.} We compare our approach with the leading single image SR methods, including the state-of-the-art SwinIR method~\cite{liang2021swinir} which uses visual transformers, the prominent SRGAN~\cite{ledig2017srgan} method\footnote{We use the distortion-minimizing training configuration (without an adversarial loss) from SRGAN to train their SRResNet architecture, to allow a fair comparison with our method, which is trained to minimize distortion with respect to the GT images.} and the EDSR method~\cite{lim2017edsr}, whose network architecture we employ for our model $F$.
-Since the LR scene captures can be viewed as pertaining to an LR video sequence, we further compare with a state-of-the-art method for video spatio-temporal SR~\cite{geng2022video_sr}.
-We repeat the evaluation twice with all of these existing methods; once by evaluating using their models trained from scratch on our training set, and a second time using their pre-trained models available online, which were trained on much larger datasets (denoted by \emph{Data-Boosted} in Tab.~\ref{tab:reconst}).
-We also report the performance of all methods relative to the simple bicubic image interpolation baseline in parenthesis.
+We additionally compare with alternative ways to reconstruct the missing HR content, by harnessing existing methods for 2D super resolution as pre-processing or post processing steps: In the first (denoted 'pre.
+2D SR') we apply a 2D SR method on the LR training images and use the resulting super-resolved images to learn a Mip-NeRF model for the scene, while in the second (denoted 'post.
+2D SR') we use the 2D SR method to super-resolve LR images rendered by a Mip-NeRF model which was learned from the LR images.
+For the 2D SR step we use the state-of-the-art SwinIR method~\cite{liang2021swinir} which employs visual transformers.
+In the post-SR case, we also compare to using the prominent SRGAN~\cite{ledig2017srgan} method\footnote{We use the distortion-minimizing training configuration (without an adversarial loss) from SRGAN to train their SRResNet architecture, to allow a fair comparison with our method, which is trained to minimize distortion with respect to the GT images.} or the EDSR method~\cite{lim2017edsr}, whose network architecture we employ for our model $F$.
+Finally, since one could view the LR scene captures as pertaining to an LR video sequence, we further experiment with post-SR using a state-of-the-art method for video spatio-temporal SR~\cite{geng2022video_sr}.
+For the comparison to be unbiased, we train all 2D SR models from scratch using the same images from ${\cal S}_t$ that we use for training our method.

-Finally, we compare with two additional alternatives: Either naively rendering high-resolution images using the learned LR feature planes (denoted \emph{naive}), or first using EDSR~\cite{lim2017edsr} to super-resolve each of the captured LR images in ${\cal I}_{\text{lr}}^s$ independently, and then using the resulting \emph{super-resolved} set to learn our quadri-plane representation model (denoted \emph{pre-SR}).

-The PSNR and SSIM values we report in Tab.~\ref{tab:reconst} indicate that our approach yields lower error compared to all other baselines.
-The performance gap is especially prominent with respect to methods operating in the 2D domain (all but the `naive' and `pre-SR' baselines), with a PSNR increase of more than $1$db over all image SR methods trained on our training set.
-This suggests an inherent advantage for operating in the volumetric, geometrically consistent domain.
-Nonetheless, using our method and super-resolving the feature planes further improves over \emph{all} baselines including the ones operating in 3D, as supported also by the visual comparison in Fig.~\ref{fig:results}.